giwrgosftw/DigitalReceipt-CloudProject-WebApp-GUI/README.md

 1. A customer goes shopping.
 2. He requests an email receipt by filling his card details.
 3. The email address is typed on the field.
 4. The app is asking if he'd like to link his email address to his card details by creating an account.
-In this way. the customer will not have to type his card details again.
+In this way, the customer will not have to type his card details again.
 5. Next time, when the user will visit the store, his email address will be suggested based on his card number, then it can be selected from a list of suggestions instead of being typed.

 # Installation